Michael J. Fox: Early life

-Fox was born on June 9, 1961, in Edmonton, Alberta, Canada.
+Fox was born on June 9, 1961, in Edmonton, Alberta.
 His mother, Phyllis Evelyn (1929–2022), was a payroll clerk and actress, while his father, William Nelson "Bill" Fox (1928–1990), served as a regular soldier in the Royal Canadian Corps of Signals.
-When they met in Ladner, a village in the then-district municipality of Delta, British Columbia, Phyllis was working for The Ladner Optimist, a local newspaper, and Bill was serving at the nearby Vancouver Wireless Station.
+When they met in Ladner, Delta, British Columbia, Phyllis was working for The Ladner Optimist, a local newspaper, and Bill was serving at the nearby Vancouver Wireless Station.
 The couple married in 1950.
-Fox is the fifth of six children, with three sisters and two brothers.
+The fifth of six children, Fox has three sisters and two brothers.
 Phyllis's father was an English emigrant, and her mother was an emigrant from Belfast, Northern Ireland.
 Bill's mother was born in Alberta to American parents, and his father was an English emigrant.

 The Fox family lived in various cities and towns across Canada due to Bill's career.
 Bill served in the army for 25 years, retiring in 1971.
-The family moved to Burnaby, British Columbia, the same year.
-Bill worked as a dispatcher for the Delta Police Department from the following year to 1985.
+The same year, the family moved to Burnaby, British Columbia.
+From the following year to 1985, Bill worked as a dispatcher for the Delta Police Department.
 Fox attended Burnaby Central Secondary School and has a theatre named for him at Burnaby South Secondary School.
 At the age of 16, he starred in the Canadian television series Leo and Me, produced by the Canadian Broadcasting Corporation.
-Fox moved to Los Angeles, California, in 1979 to further his acting career.
+In 1979, Fox moved to Los Angeles, California, to further his acting career.

 Fox was discovered by producer Ronald Shedlo and made his American debut in the television film Letters from Frank, credited under the name "Michael Fox".
 However, when he registered with the Screen Actors Guild, he discovered that Michael Fox, a veteran actor, was already registered under that name.
 Fox explained in his memoir Lucky Man:

 The Screen Actors Guild prohibits any two members from working under the same stage name, and they already had a 'Michael Fox' on the books.
 My middle name is Andrew, but 'Andrew Fox' or 'Andy Fox' didn't cut it for me.
 'Michael A. Fox' was even worse, the word fox having recently come into use as a synonym for attractive.
 (Presumptuous?)
 It also sounded uncomfortably Canadian – Michael Eh?
 Fox – but maybe I was just being oversensitive.
 And then I remembered one of my favorite character actors, Michael J. Pollard, the guileless accomplice in Bonnie and Clyde.
 I stuck in the J, which sometimes I tell people stands for either Jenuine or Jenius, and resubmitted my forms.